code-sum/AI-TIL/notes/AI-lectures.md

   - MMQA: Evaluating LLMs with Multi-Table Multi-Hop Complex Questions
   - Visual Autoregressive Modeling: Scalable Image Generation via Next-Scale Prediction
   - AffectGPT: A New Dataset, Model, and Benchmark for Emotion Understanding with Multimodal Large Language Models
+  - Transformers are SSMs: Generalized Models and Efficient Algorithms Through Structured State Space Duality
+  - Text2CAD: Generating Sequential CAD Models from Beginner-to-Expert Level Text Prompts
+  - SceneCraft: An LLM Agent for Synthesizing 3D Scene as Blender Code
+  - PhysBench: Benchmarking and Enhancing Vision-Language Models for Physical World Understanding
+  - Do as We Do, Not as You Think: the Conformity of Large Language Models
 - W16 - 12/18